pymupdf/PyMuPDF-Optional-Material/docs/document.rst

 Remarks on :meth:`select`
 --------------------------

-Page numbers in the list need not be unique nor be in any particular sequence.
+Page numbers in the sequence need not be unique nor be in any particular order.
 This makes the method a versatile utility to e.g. select only the even or the odd pages, re-arrange a document from back to front, duplicate it, and so forth.
 In combination with text search or extraction you can also omit / include pages with no text or containing a certain text, etc.

-You can execute several selections in a row.
-Each time the document structure will be updated.

-Any of those changes will become permanent only with a :meth:`save`.
 If you have de-selected many pages, consider specifying the ``garbage`` option to eventually reduce the resulting document's size (when saving to a new file).

 Also note, that this method **preserves all links, annotations and bookmarks** that are still valid.
 In other words: deleting pages only deletes references which point to de-selected pages.
-Page number of bookmarks (outline items) are automatically updated when a TOC is retrieved again with :meth:`getToC`.
+Page numbers of bookmarks (outline items) are automatically updated when a TOC is retrieved again after execution of this method.
 If a bookmark's destination page happened to be deleted, then its page number will be set to ``-1``.

 The results of this method can of course also be achieved using combinations of methods :meth:`copyPage`, :meth:`deletePage` etc. While there are many cases, when these methods are more practical, :meth:`select` is easier and safer to use when many pages are involved.

 :meth:`select` Examples
 --------------------------

-In general, any list of integers within the document's page range can be used.
+In general, any sequence of integers that are in the document's page range can be used.
 Here are some illustrations.

 Delete pages with no text:
 ::